heliotactic/heliotactic.github.io/about/index.md

   #creditlink:
 ---

-Dr. Brownson works with colleagues and students to develop and describe a school of thought in solar energy called `Solar Ecology`.
+Dr. Brownson works with colleagues, students, and community members to explore the school of thought in solar energy called `Solar Ecology`.

 * Table of Contents
 {:toc}